phetsims/natural-selection/doc/model.md

 roaming around hunting.
 They eat at 8:00, and this is where you'll see data points related to wolves on the Population graph.

+The number of wolves is proportional to the number of bunnies, with a minimum number of wolves.
+The computations is:

+`numberOfWolves = max( 5, round( numberOfBunnies / 10 ) )`

 Wolves favor bunnies whose fur color matches their environment by eating a greater percentage of bunnies whose fur color does not match their environment.
 If the population of favored bunnies is small (less than 6) and there are non-favored bunnies to eat, then the favored bunnies will be ignored.